 At the completion of the application evaluation process the status of the application is updated in the eRecruit system.
 In addition, an email notification is sent to the email address on file.
 If an application has been disapproved, an applicant may submit written notice to the Department of Human Resources to show cause as to why the application should not have been rejected.
-Written notification must be received by the Department of Human Resources Recruitment Division at 201 E. Baltimore Street, Suite 100, Baltimore, MD 21202 or [email protected] no later than seven (7) days after the disapproval notification date.
+Written notification must be received by the Department of Human Resources Recruitment Division at 7 E. Redwood Street, Baltimore, MD 21202 or [email protected] no later than seven (7) days after the disapproval notification date.

 Applications must meet the minimum qualifications for the posted positions to be placed on an eligible list.
 Eligible list are effective for one-year.
 Following the expiration of the one-year life of the list, an applicant must reapply when the position of interest is posted and meet all of the minimum qualifications to be placed on the list.
 Hiring agencies utilize eligible lists to determine who will be invited to interview; however every individual on a list may not be interviewed or hired.